Europe Road Trip: 25 Incredible Routes

 If you are a Game of Thrones fan, there are lots of places along this route which featured in the show or book a tour to find them all.

-Start in the walled city of Derry-Londonderry, one of the finest examples of a walled city in Europe and the only remaining completely walled city in Ireland.
+Start in the walled city of Derry/Londonderry, one of the finest examples of a walled city in Europe and the only remaining completely walled city in Ireland.
 The walls, which are around 1.5km in circumference, form a walkway around the inner city and provide a unique promenade to view the layout of the original town.

-As you head west, make sure to stop at the picture-perfect harbor of Ballintoy and test yourself at the Carrick-a-rede rope bridge.
+Bushmills is the perfect starting point for the gloriously breathtaking Giant’s Causeway, Northern Ireland’s first UNESCO site.
+As you head west from here, make sure to stop at the picture-perfect harbor of Ballintoy and test yourself at the Carrick-a-rede rope bridge.

 Highlights